 The UDF test rooms would be used to finalize the placement room design.
-Initially it is anticipated that a half elliptical shape with the long axis in the vertical dimension will be developed.
-The ellipse on which the shape is based has dimensions of 11 m by 5.5 m.
-The resulting room would have dimensions of 5.5 m wide at the floor and 5.5 m in height (see Figure 28).
-The floor width of the test rooms is based on the proposed track gauge for the test placement equipment while also providing for working space on either side of the equipment.
+Initially it is anticipated that a circular cross section of 2.5 m diameter will be developed by a TBM (see Figure 28).
+This configuration meets geotechnical and geothermal modelling requirements and also can accommodate the dimensions of the placement equipment.
+The floor width of the test rooms is based on the proposed track gauge for the test placement equipment.